 The only way to beat deadlines and do more things worthwhile is to have an effective time management skill.
 There are planners, mobile apps, productivity tools that you can use to apply this.
 In no time, you will develop the habit of identifying what are your priorities and work on it immediately without losing focus and avoiding other distracting things that can take you away to finish important tasks.

 Don’t neglect yourself.
 Eat your meals and do exercise for a healthy and strong body.
 This may sound passe already but stressful situations make our body more prone to illness and diseases.
 A person who experiences more stress is more likely to develop acute medical problems or mental anguish that can further be aggravated if not totally addressed.

 Ask for Help

-If things are no longer manageable by yourself, it is recommended that you tell your parents, guidance counselor, and friends that you are having a hard time at school.
+Lisa Witzberger, West Liberty University’s counselor, said, “A certain level of stress can be helpful and at times stress acts as a motivator to accomplish goals.”
+But if things are no longer manageable by yourself, it is recommended that you tell your parents, guidance counselor, and friends that you are having a hard time at school.
 Tell them openly about the cause of the problem and how it is affecting your present situation.
 Online help via therapists is also available if you are afraid to talk about it personally.
-You can visit this site if you wish to seek additional support.
 Just take it easy and face your struggles headstrong.